List of birds of Albania

 This is a list of the bird species recorded in Albania.
-The avifauna of Albania include a total of 361 species, of which one has been introduced by humans.
-19 species are globally threatened.
+The avifauna of Albania include a total of 355 species, of which 19 species are globally endangered, and one has been introduced by humans.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
+The Albanian species list follows the taxonomic treatment (designation and sequence of orders, families and species) and nomenclature of the HBW and BirdLife International Illustrated Checklist of the Birds of the World.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Albania.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.